 Also, during and after your operation, you wear special stockings (called anti embolism stockings or TEDS).

 Tell your doctor straight away or go to A&E if you:

 Infection is a risk in any surgery.
-It is the most common problem with tissue expansion reconstruction.
-If you develop an infection you will need to rest and take antibiotics.
+If you develop an infection after breast reconstruction, you will need to rest and take antibiotics.
 Usually, this clears up the infection over a week or so.

-If you’ve had implant reconstruction or tissue expansion and the infection continues, your surgeon might need to take the implant out.
+If you’ve had an implant reconstruction and the infection continues your surgeon may need to take the implant out.
 You may need to wait for about 3 months before having another implant.

 After any surgery, it is normal for the area to produce fluid.
 You might have two or more drains into the wound to drain off the fluid.
 The drains are usually long thin tubes attached to vacuum bottles.
 Even if you have drains, fluid can sometimes collect under the wound and create a swelling.
 This is called a seroma.
 If blood collects, it is called a haematoma.